-The rule of thumb when creating a chronological resume is to emphasize your most recent work experience and give less real estate to older jobs.
+There are times when you will need to include older experiences in your resume.
+When creating a chronological resume, the rule of thumb is to emphasize your most recent work experience and give less real estate to older jobs.
 However, you may run into a problem if you want to highlight a work experience that occurred several jobs back in your work history.

 Look to The Recent Experience, Too

-First, try to see if you have used these skills more recently in another capacity that you may have overlooked.
+First, try to see if you have used these skills more recently in another capacity you may have overlooked.
 You may be able to highlight these talents in more recent professional positions, showing employers that you are actively using these skills today.

-If it is a specific experience that cannot be duplicated in another job and is very important in order to showcase your abilities, then there is another option.
+If it is a specific experience that cannot be duplicated in another job and is essential to showcase your abilities, then there is another option.
 Instead of putting the experience under your work history, make it really stand out.
 Incorporate it under a heading like “Career Highlights.”

 Have you had success incorporating dated experience into your resume?
 Comment and share tips below!
 If you need help with this, reach out to Candace to learn more!